jaredwelch1/CapstoneI/documentation/document.md

 * The web application will have HTTPs encryption with a valid SSL certificate.
 * The software will be written using modular OOP practices to allow for easy addition of new features.
 * The web application will be designed to be compatible on mobile and tablet devices.
-* The system will decouple an RDS cloud database from computational resources to enable vertical scaling as needed.
+* The system will be hosted within Amazon Web Services to provide the ability to scale as needed.
 * **Non Functional Requirements Stretch Goal**
 	* Response Time: Real time article classification

 ### System Requirements
-* The project will be hosted on decoupled Amazon AWS instances.
+* The project will be hosted on Amazon AWS instances.
-	* A web scraper, database system, and web application will each have their own isolated instance.
-	* The system will auto scale for intensive data analysis and improved response time during high usage situations.
 * A relational database will be used in order to be able to accurately model the data and perform advanced queries.
 	* The database should be large enough to store a massive dataset.
 	* The database should be indexed so efficient queries can be performed.